Tarabina Birewibo

-Tarabina Biweribo Princewill (born 11 March 2003) is a Nigerian professional footballer who plays as a defender for Plateau United in the Nigeria Premier Football League (NPFL), on loan from Grassrunner FC.
+Tarabina Biweribo Princewill (born 11 March 2003) is a Nigerian professional footballer who plays as a defender for Plateau United in the Nigeria Premier Football League (NPFL).
+He joined Plateau United from Bayelsa United where he spent four seasons on a one-year contract on 1 July 2025.
 Known for his composure, tactical intelligence, and versatility, he is capable of playing both as a centre-back and a left-back.

 Early life and youth career

 Princewill was born in Nigeria and began his football career at Dynamic Soccer Academy in Opokuma, Bayelsa State.
 His performances at youth level drew attention for his defensive awareness and leadership qualities, leading to interest from several Nigerian professional clubs.